Interested in advancing your counseling career into areas such as leadership, advocacy, research, and university

 Complete application packets must be received no later than November 1.

 Interviews are held in mid-December, and selection is made by mid-January for students entering the program the following fall term.

 To be considered for acceptance, the applicant must have:

-- Masters Degree in counseling or counselor-related field
+- Masters Degree in counseling or closely related field

 - Preference given to those with a 3.5 GPA on any graduate work completed prior to application